rockettheme/docs/Docs/joomla/templates/metropolis/demo_module_10.md

 ---
-title: Hexeris: Recreating the Demo - FP MainBottom
+title: Metropolis: Recreating the Demo - FP MainBottom
-description: Your Guide to Recreating Elements of the Hexeris Template for Joomla
+description: Your Guide to Recreating Elements of the Metropolis Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/metropolis:Metropolis

 ---